RISE in Tanzania: Research Overview (Non-Technical)

 - Can investments in basic skills teaching and assessments improve outcomes?

 Management and funding have been identified as important issues.
-This reform programme includes two initiatives that specifically address bottlenecks:
+The reform programme includes two initiatives that specifically address bottlenecks.

 - Does information on improving management with a “light touch approach” help head-teachers manage their schools better?